Solunska/udemy-course-nextjs-projects/README.md

 # Node.js Course Projects

-Welcome to the documentation for the Node.js course projects.
-In this repository, you'll find a variety of projects that cover core Node.js concepts, hands-on exercises, and practical implementations.
-Each folder corresponds to a different section of the course, providing insight into key aspects of Node.js development and offering real-world application experience.
+Welcome to the Node.js course projects!
+In this repo, you'll find a single project that builds up different sections of the course.
+I’ve divided it into separate folders to keep things organized for better learning progress.
+Each folder focuses on a core concept of Node.js, providing hands-on exercises and practical examples along the way.

 ## Project List: